|

 Eucharist may receive Communion.

-Christ) and place it on your tongue.
-Drinking
+and then place it on your tongue.
+It is also

-If you choose not to receive Communion, you
+you the Chalice.
+If you choose not to receive

 Simply cross your arms over your chest, and